User Guide (Referrer)

 2. The main reason for the referral – to request a diagnosis, confirmation of your assessment, other treatment options/provisions or for more information.

-4. You can attach one or more files to the case, such as video, photographs, scans, x-rays, medical reports etc.
+4. Any files you would like to attach to the case, such as video, photographs, scans, x-rays, medical reports etc.

-5. You then select which type of specialist you would prefer or you can send it to the coordinator who will allocate the case for you.
+You then select which type of specialist you would like to refer to.
+Alternatively, you can submit it for the coordinator who will allocate the case for you.

 Once you have submitted the form, you will be notified when the case has been allocated to a specialist.
 You will also be notified when a specialist responds to your referral.